introlatin/introlatin.github.io/docs/03-homework/homework.md

 ***

 ## Homework 3 (Due W 2/1)

+### Part 1
+{: .no_toc }

+Each of the following prompts gives you the nominative singular of a noun in the [Week 3 Vocabulary](../vocabulary/week-03-vocabulary).
+Use the Week 3 Vocabulary to decline the noun into the requested case and number.
+For example:

+puer, genitive plural
+**puerōrum**

+1. caput, accusative plural
+2. nauta, dative singular
+3. taurus, nominative plural
+4. rex, genitive plural
+5. via, ablative plural

+### Part 2
+{: .no_toc }

+Use the [Week 3 Vocabulary](../vocabulary/week-03-vocabulary) again to indicate the **gender, case, and number** of the given noun form.
+In cases of ambiguity, give just one possible answer (you do not need to state them all).
+For example:

+puellās
+**feminine accusative plural**

+1. viā
+2. nōmen
+3. filiōs
+4. arborī
+5. agricolārum

+***

 ## Homework 4 (Due R 2/2)
 ## Homework 5 (Due M 2/6)
 ## Homework 6 (Due W 2/8)